What is Dry Needling?

 In recent years there has been an increased practice of what has been termed “dry needling” by physiotherapists, osteopaths, doctors and members of other similar professions dealing with musculo-skeletal conditions.
 Dry needling is in fact part of acupuncture practice, as is wet needling; the injection of fluids with syringes.
 All involve the insertion of needles.

 Practitioners use the term Dry Needling because you can’t call yourself an Acupuncturist unless you have studied a minimum of 4 years in Chinese Medicine, including hundreds of hours of safe needle handling and aspect technique.
 There is such a difference in qualification in fact, that the American Medical Association have issued a statement warning against dry needling by non-acupuncture trained professionals.
-Click here to watch the video.
+Check out the video:

 What is Acupuncture and What is the Theory Behind It?